Reviews You Can Rely On

 Credit: Jeremy Benson

-We had some minor durability concerns with a few of the models in our test.
-The OneUp EDC V2, Euro17, Rx Micro-20, and Matchbox 16 all feature plastic in either their frame constructions or certain components.
+We experienced some minor durability concerns with a few of the models in our test.
+The OneUp Components EDC V2, Euro17, Rx Micro-20, and all feature plastic in either their frame constructions or certain components.
 While the EDC's metal tools gave us no problems, its largely plastic construction may be prone to breaking with extended use.
-With the Euro17, Unior devoted resources to ensuring their tool tips would span the test of time with a coating of black oxide, but they also constructed the multi-tool's frame with flexible plastic.
-When applying substantial torque to the Euro17, you can feel the entire tool twist in your hand.
-While we didn't see any problems in our testing, we fear that the plastic might fatigue quickly.
+The Euro17 devoted resources to ensuring their tips would last a long time, but the frame is built with a flexible plastic that feels like it twists with torque.
 The Rx Micro-20's frame construction gave us no issues, but after our rotor bolt test, we noticed some minor wear on the T25's tip.

 Don't get caught unprepared.
 A good bike multi-tool can get you out of most trailside jams and keep the good times rolling.